Alcantor/LotusECU-T4e/README.md

 ### Post 2008

-The T4e of the black dashboard cars has another bootloader which does the reprogramming with CAN-Bus (500 kbit/s).
+The T4e/T6 of the black dashboard cars has another bootloader which does the reprogramming with CAN-Bus (500 kbit/s).

 This bootloader accepts an encrypted .CRP file and can update the calibration, the software or the EEPROM.
 Only writing with CAN-Bus, no reading...

 Destination addresses are verified.
 So there is no possibilities to write the RAM.
+(T6: Destination addresses are replaced by a number).

 ### CRP Files